How to Conduct Human Clinical Trials

 Early-Phase Clinical Trials

-Our scientific team has extensive expertise with early-Phase 1 clinical trials, including first-in-human (FIH) studies.
+Our scientific team has extensive expertise with early-stage Phase 1 clinical trials, including first-in-human (FIH) studies.
 We can help researchers identify a safe initial dose and an optimal schedule for dose acceleration in FIH trials.
 Our approach is tailored to the individual needs of our clients and is based on their previous experience and set of preclinical data.
-In addition to determining the study design for early-phase clinical trials, we can provide expert feedback and recommendations on all safety aspects of the study.
+In addition to determining the study design for early-stage clinical trials, we can provide expert feedback and recommendations on all safety aspects of the study.

 Human Clinical Trials on Special Populations